ituacm/ITU-ACM-22-23-Django-Workshop/README.md

 # ITU-ACM-22-23-Django-Workshop

 ## Summary
-Main goal is to let the participants finish and deploy their Django project by the end of the workshop.
+Main goal is to show the participants how Django works by developing an application on it.

-There will be a front-end template (book platform) on hand, and a web application will be built upon it.
+There will be a front-end template (book platform) on hand, and the web application will be built upon it.
 ### Planned Features to Add:
-- Listing the books from the database
+- Listing books from database
-- Searching the books
+- Searching books
-- Author pages
+- Book pages, author pages

 ## Prerequisites